 1.1 ERCOT Steady-State Working Group Scope

 The ERCOT Steady-State Working Group (SSWG) operates under the direction of the Reliability and Operations Subcommittee.
 The SSWG is a non-voting working group whose members include representatives from ERCOT Transmission Service Providers (TSPs) and ERCOT staff.
-The main objective of SSWG is to produce seasonal and future steady-state base cases.
+The main objective of SSWG is to produce steady state seasonal and future steady-state base cases, and GIC system models.
 The SSWG meets twice a year to accomplish these tasks, and at other times during the year as needed to resolve any impending power-flow modeling issues or to provide technical support to the ROS.
 The SSWG responsibilities are further described as follows:

 Develop a set of SSWG Cases annually.